 He heads the investment committee for the Wesleyan College endowment, is Chair for the Advisory Board for the Center for Ethics at Emory University, is a Board member with the Technical College System of Georgia Foundation, is an officer at the Atlanta Rotary Club, and serves as Chair of the Georgia Tennis Foundation, among other nonprofit endeavors.

-ERIN HOAGLAND serves as the Senior Land Projects Manager for the Dutchess Land Conservancy.
+ERIN HOAGLAND serves as the Director of Conservation for the Dutchess Land Conservancy.
 She is a lifelong resident of the Hudson Valley with an affinity for the natural world.
-After graduating from Marist College with a Bachelor’s of Science in Environmental Science and Policy, she started a career in land conservation.
+After graduating from Marist College with a Bachelor of Science in Environmental Science and Policy, she started a career in land conservation.
 Erin has been able to apply her passions by working to implement and manage conservation projects on both natural lands and working farmland that protect Dutchess County’s invaluable scenic resources.
 Erin joined the FDR Hyde Park Foundation Board in 2017.